 Stunning tropical sunsets, sparkling azure seas, and palm-lined white-sand beaches are the rule at Asia's most popular beach destination.
 Phuket Island is a paradise filled with world-class diving, championship golf, and exciting sightseeing opportunities that include Old Town with its Malacca-style houses and bustling markets; cruises to the nearby Phi Phi Islands; the Big Buddha, one of Phuket's most revered landmarks; and Wat Chalong, one of Phuket's most important temples and its spiritual center.

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Phuket.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Phuket and you'll be on your way in no time.
 Plus, your Local Host® will share local Phuket insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

-I am Khun Teera, and I was born in Trang province, which is located in the South of Thailand.
+I am Khun Teera, and I was born in southern Thailand.
 In early 1994, I started my career in the tourism business as a tour guide in Phuket.
 I have been doing it ever since.
 I have an easy-going manner and enjoy sharing extensive knowledge of all things Phuket with visitors.

 Let’s face it, you are going to Phuket to relax at the beach, and you won’t be disappointed!
 There are countless beaches on Phuket offering white sands and warm inviting waters.